People

 Kathryn Freeman

-Kathryn is from Natchez, Mississippi and graduated from Mississippi College with a B.S. in Biology with and a minor in Kinesiology.
-Her thesis project is determining the life history of the Pontchartrain Painted Crayfish Faxonius hobbsi, a species of greatest conservation need in Louisiana.
+Kathryn is from Natchez, Mississippi and graduated from Mississippi College with a B.S. in Biology and a minor in Kinesiology.
+Her thesis project is determining the life history of the Pontchartrain Painted Crayfish Faxonius hobbsi in Louisiana.

 UNDERGRADUATE STUDENTS